Metro Denver Impact Facility (MDIF)

 MDIF Investment: $3.35 million

-Building acquisition for future development of a community center
+Type: Building and land acquisition for development of a community center and future affordable housing

 MDIF Investment: $1.6 million